Marken-Foo/tsumemi/README.md

 ## Feedback ##

-This is just a small bit of code to try making something convenient.
 If you encounter any bugs, let me know.
-Including an example of the offending .kif files that it couldn't read would help.
+Do include steps of what you were doing to trigger the bug, examples of .kif files that couldn't be read, or even screenshots if they help.

 ## Licence ##